bobbyiliev/materialize-tutorials/laravel-eventstreams/README.md

 CREATE PUBLICATION mz_source FOR ALL TABLES;
 ```

-With that we are ready to start the Materialize setup.
+With that exit the `psql` prompt and then we are ready to start the Materialize setup.

-###
+### Materialize setup

 As we now have the PostgreSQL database setup, we can create a PostgreSQL source in Materialize: